kk-digital/kcg-scrapper/midjourney-scraper/README.md

 #### Parameters:

-- `prompt-filter` optional string - single filter or sequence of filters comma separated.
-If provided, matching generations are marked so you can specifically export them.
+- `prompt-filters` optional string - path to file containing filters, one per line.
+If provided, matching generations are marked, so you can specifically export them.
 Moreover, non-matching are not downloaded.
-Example: `--prompt-filter='pixel art, white background'`
+  Example: `--prompt-filters='filters.txt'`
 - `use-storage-stage` optional boolean - save and reuse authentication state

 ---